NordicSemiconductor/Android-Memfault-Library/README.md

 ## Dependencies
 Application under the hood uses:
 1. [BLE Library](https://github.com/NordicSemiconductor/Android-BLE-Library) - for managing BLE connection and reading data from the remote device.
-2. [Retrofit](https://square.github.io/retrofit) - for uploading chunks to the cloud.
+2. [MemfaultCloud Android](https://github.com/memfault/memfault-cloud-android) - for uploading chunks to the cloud.